 Welcome from the Chair

-Welcome to the Department of Urology of the Emory University School of Medicine, which is among the foremost programs for delivering sophisticated, patient-centered care across the entire spectrum of adult and adolescent urological conditions.
-Our faculty physicians treat more than 15,000 patients per year, and have been consistently recognized with national and regional awards and commendations.
+Welcome to the Department of Urology of the Emory University School of Medicine, one of the top academic urology centers in the Southeast with a reputation for delivering sophisticated, patient-centered care across the entire spectrum of adult and adolescent urological conditions.
+Our faculty physicians have over 40,000 urology care encounters per year, and are consistently recognized with national and regional awards and commendations.

 Our specialties span routine urological procedures up to extremely complex cases, and our clinical services receive referrals from across the region and throughout the country.
-Our faculty practice at five hospitals: Emory University Hospital, Emory Saint Joseph's Hospital, Emory Johns Creek Hospital, Grady Memorial Hospital, and the Atlanta VA Medical Center.
+Our faculty practice at six hospitals: Emory University Hospital, Emory Saint Joseph's Hospital, Emory Johns Creek Hospital, Emory University Hospital Midtown, Grady Memorial Hospital, and the Atlanta VA Medical Center.
 Our residents and fellows also work with affiliated pediatric urology faculty at Children's Healthcare of Atlanta.

 Emory Urology's educational component includes a urology surgical residency, a urology physician assistant training program, and a two-year pediatric urology fellowship, all of which are top-tier programs that offer broad opportunities and experiences in both clinical and research realms.
 Our graduates leave Emory with outstanding reputations from one of the most well-respected training programs in the country.
 Many of the country's top urological surgeons, including department chairs at other leading institutions, started their careers at Emory.